andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/oop/readme.md

 ### 7. Conclusion: Screaming Architecture

-There are **3 golden Rules** - to achieves the next level of readability - so that the code tells a story.
+There are **3 golden Rules** - to achieves the next level of readability:

 1. Packages should never depend on sub-packages.
 2. Sub-packages should not introduce new concepts, just more details.
 3. Packages and classes should reflect business-concepts, not technical ones.

-**Screaming Architecture:** —> means your package structure IS your business context diagram.

-**No *mental* translation or mapping needed.**

-When someone asks:
-*	"Where is the car logic?" → `carpool/`
-*	"Where is payment processing?" → `payment/`
-*	"Where is customer data?" → `customer/`
-*	"Where is the user booking?" → `booking/`
+so that the code tells a story.

-The structure screams the business domain at you.
+**Screaming Architecture:** —> means the structure screams the business domain at you.
 No translation layer.
 No mental mapping.
 Just direct, obvious correspondence between business concepts and code structure.

 ---
 ## 8. References and Further Reading